flyteorg/flytesnacks/cookbook/docs/tutorial.rst

   make fast_register

-7. Visit `the console <http://localhost:30081/console/projects/flytesnacks/domains/development/workflows/core.basic.hello_world.my_wf>`__, click launch, and enter your name.
+7. Visit `the console <http://localhost:30081/console/projects/flytesnacks/domains/development/workflows/core.basic.hello_world.my_wf>`__, click launch, and enter your name as the input.

 8. Give it a minute and one it's done, check out "Inputs/Outputs" on the top right corner to see your greeting updated.

-Recap
+.. admonition:: Recap
-*****

   You have successfully:

   1. Ran a flyte sandbox cluster,
   2. Ran a flyte workflow locally,
   3. Ran a flyte workflow on a cluster.

-Head over to the next section to learn more about FlyteKit and how to start leveraging all the functionality flyte has to offer in simple and idiomatic python.
+Head over to the next section to :ref:`flyte-core` learn more about FlyteKit and how to start leveraging all the functionality flyte has to offer in simple and idiomatic python.